 Chola Temples in Tamil Nadu

 The Great Living Chola Temples were built in Southern Part of India during the rule of Chola Empire.
 It comprise of three temples; the Brihadeeswarar Temple at Thanjavur, the Temple of Gangaikonda Cholapuram and the Airavatesvara Temple at Darasuram.
+These are the must visit temples in Tamilnadu which can be visited as part of Tamilnadu Tour Packages.
 Built during the 11th and 12th centuries by the kings of the Chola dynasty, these temples stand testimony to the architectural splendor and beauty of Chola art, architecture and sculpture.
 The Brihadeeswarar Temple was declared by UNESCO as a World Heritage Site in 1987.
 The temple of Gangaikonda Cholapuram and the Airavatesvara Temple at Darasuram were added as extensions to the site in 2004.

 The most ambitious of the Chola temples, Brihadeeswarar Temple in Thanjavur was built for King Raja Raja Chola I and even today is one of the most visited temples in Tamil Nadu.
 With its grand design and magnificence, it added to the architectural splendor of the Chola capital.
 The temple at Gangaikonda Cholapuram was patronized by Rajendra 1 and was dedicated to Lord Shiva.
 The Airavatesvara Temple was built during the time of Raja Raja II, and is aesthetically different from the other two.
 These temples are living temples and the rituals and festivities are still held.